AdamSobieski/Narratology/README.md

 }
 ```

-Agentic approaches should also be considered.
-Story readers and narrators could be agents capable of engaging with one another in natural-language dialogues.

 ## Agentic Computational Narratology

+Story readers and narrators could be artificial-intelligence agents capable of engaging with one another in natural-language dialogues in multi-agent systems.

-Coming soon.
+More coming soon.